BonoboPLC/lojjo_wiki/administration/games/lottery.md

 You can have up to 6 numbers between 1 and 70 for your primary range.

-You can also have up to 2 numbers between 1 and 70 for your secondary range.
+You can also have up to 2 numbers between 1 and 70 for your Bonus balls.

 ![Pick Size](/uploads/pick-size.png "Pick Size")